Persistent homology of quantum entanglement: Discussion

 \section{Discussion}

+Here we lay out a few examples of related work and future directions to explore.
 Computing the entanglement entropy of all possible partitions is numerically impractical due to the factorial number of possibilities.
-For single pairs of $N$ particles (or spins), the number is "$N$ choose 2" (scales as $O(N^2)$).
+For single pairs of $N$ particles (or spins), the number is ``$N$ choose 2'' (scales as $O(N^2)$).
 However, due to the non-additivity of entropy, this does not necessarily capture all the structure present in the entanglement of the state.

 Rather than starting from individual spins, it is also possible to perform a recursive bipartitioning of the spin chain (as used in \cite{Herviou2019}).
 This turns the wave function into a binary tree, where each node is a set of spins.
 Compared to our method, which is bottom-up from spin pairs, this could be considered a top-down approach.
 Given the binary tree, the distance between leaf nodes (single spins) can be used to compute homology.
 This would be an alternative to our bottom-up approach based on mutual information and an interesting direction to explore in the future.